slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

-and submit the job using the `condor-submit` command:
+and submit the job using the `condor_submit` command:

 	$ condor_submit job.sub
 	Submitting job(s).
 	1000 job(s) submitted to cluster 15.

+In our experience with this job submission to OSG, it took around one hour for all the jobs to finish.
 A successful run will create in your local directory the file *output.txt*  with the "Hello World from SLATE" message in it.
 Additionally, you should see inside the log directory all the `output`, `error` and `log` files for the individual jobs.
-In our experience with this job submission to OSG, it took around one hour for all the jobs to finish.

 To check the status of your jobs, you can use the `condor_q` command as shown in the `Checking Job Status` section below.